 The map above was created using data from a UAS. the following is question / answer style report that portrayed the process of creating a GIS map for a random data set.

-Q: Why are proper cartographic skills essential in working with UAS data?
+Q: Why are proper cartographic skills essential in working

-Q: What are the fundamentals of turning either a drawing or an aerial image into
+Q: What are the fundamentals of turning either a drawing or

 a map?

-A: To turn a drawing or image into a map it must have a scale and legend to give the reader a point of reference.
+drawing or image into a map it must have a scale and legend

-Q:What can spatial patterns of data tell the reader about UAS data?
-Provide
+Q:What can spatial patterns of data tell the reader about

 several examples.

-A: Spatial patterns can show a reader different layers of comparison in the data.
-The use of color mapping height is one such example where using different degrees or tones of color would bring different objects into focus depending on the intent.
+patterns can show a reader different layers of comparison in the data.
+The use

 Q:What are the objectives of the lab GIS Build?

-A: The objectives of this project were to become familiarized with GIS and how it can dramatically improve the quality of data collected using UAS.
+of this project were to become familiarized with GIS and how it can dramatically

-Part 2: Methods, Creating a map with reasoning behind each steps.
+Part 2: Methods, Creating a map with reasoning behind each

 Working with the Data